hitchyjs/server-dev-tools/README.md

     /home/me/dev/fancy-hitchy-extension/test/project/candidate-a

 The first path name addresses folder containing your extension.
 The second one is addressing a folder containing some (fake) Hitchy project used to test your extension.
-Distinguishing this essential to understanding how to use this module for starting a Hitchy instance for testing:
+Distinguishing this is essential to understanding how to use this module for starting a Hitchy instance for testing:

 ```javascript
 const { start, stop, query } = require( "hitchy-server-dev-tools" );